 This will take you to the theme customization page for Storefront.

-After you have done you customization, you will get a success message.
+After you have done your customization, you will get a success message.

-Even if you are using some other themes, you will still need some customization.
+Even if you are using some other themes, you will still need some customization to create your store’s own identity.
 For this, from the dashboard, go to Appearance > Customize.

 Step 5: Add products to Your Online Store